JUMP TO

 - Peel all the vegetables as needed and cut them into slices.
 Keep it simple and relaxing, there’s no pressure to cut them into certain sizes or shapes.

-- Add all the vegetables into a heat resistant tray (ceramic or glass heat resistant trays work fine).
+- Add all the vegetables into a heat resistant tray (ceramic or glass heat resistant trays are best).

-- Add the coconut oil and mix with vegetables until well combined.
-You can also use a quality brand of pure extra virgin olive oil or even grass-fed butter.
+- Add extra virgin coconut oil and mix with vegetables until well combined.
+You can also use a quality brand of extra virgin olive oil or even grass-fed butter.

-- Finish by adding salt and spices, and mix until combined with the vegetables.
+- Finish by adding salt and pepper, and mix until combined with the vegetables.

-- Spread the vegetables on the tray so they will cook evenly.
+- Spread the vegetables into the tray so they will cook evenly.
 Preheat the oven at 180-200 Celsius and prepare to place the tray inside.

-- Add one cup of water into the tray and move it into the hot oven.
+- Add one cup of water into the tray and move tray into the hot oven.

-- Let it cook for 30-45 min or until the water has evaporated and a crust has formed on the vegetables.
+- Let veggies cook for 30-45 min or until the water has evaporated and a crust has formed on the vegetables.

 - Stir the veggies halfway through cooking to make sure they cook evenly.
 Feel free to add more water if they need a bit more cooking time.

-- Remove from the oven when the potatoes are soft but still retain a crust (or make sure they are cooked exactly as you like them).
+- Remove from the oven when the potatoes are soft but still retain a crust.
+Make sure the veggies are cooked exactly as you like them.

 - Now it’s time to decorate with fresh herbs.
-Use as much fresh basil and dill as you feel like, spreading it on top of the roasted vegetables.
+Mix fresh herbs gently for a few seconds to combine with roasted veggies.
+Use as much fresh basil and dill as you feel like.

 - That was it!
-Serve these cooked vegetables as a side to your favorite meal or by themselves with or without extras.
+Serve these oven roasted vegetables as a side to your favorite meal or by themselves with or without extras.

 These oven roasted veggies work great with any kind of meal and they were perfect for my aunt’s get together party.
 This little recipe was appreciated by all my guests ….
 WOW!